History of the Jews in Europe: Poland as a center of the Jewish community

-The rise of Hasidism
+Growth of Hasidism

-The decade from the Cossacks' uprising until after the Swedish war (1648–1658) left a deep and lasting impression not only on the social life of the Polish-Lithuanian Jews, but on their spiritual life as well.
+The decade from the Cossacks' uprising until after the Deluge period (1648–1658) left a deep and lasting impression not only on the social life of the Polish-Lithuanian Jews, but on their spiritual life as well.
 The intellectual output of the Jews of Poland was reduced.
 The Talmudic learning which up to that period had been the common possession of the majority of the people became accessible to a limited number of students only.
 What religious study there was became overly formalized, some rabbis busied themselves with quibbles concerning religious laws; others wrote commentaries on different parts of the Talmud in which hair-splitting arguments were raised and discussed; and at times these arguments dealt with matters which were of no practical importance.
 At the same time, many miracle workers made their appearance among the Jews of Poland, culminating in a series of false "Messianic" movements, most famously Sabbateanism and Frankism.

 Into this time of mysticism and overly formal rabbinism came the teachings of Israel ben Eliezer, known as the Baal Shem Tov, or BeShT, (1698–1760), which had a profound effect on the Jews of Central Europe and Poland in particular.
 His disciples taught and encouraged a new fervent brand of Judaism based on Kabbalah known as Hasidism.
 The rise of Hasidic Judaism within Poland's borders and beyond had a great influence on the rise of Haredi Judaism all over the world, with a continuous influence through its many Hasidic dynasties including those of Chabad-Lubavitch, Aleksander, Bobov, Ger, and Nadvorna.
 More recent rebbes of Polish origin include Rabbi Yosef Yitzchok Schneersohn (1880–1950), the sixth head of the Chabad Lubavitch Hasidic movement, who lived in Warsaw until 1940 when he moved Lubavitch from Warsaw to the United States.

-19th century
+Modern era, 1750 to 1930

+Jewish emancipation

+As part of the egalitarian principles of the French Revolution, Jews became full citizens without restrictions.
+Napoleon expanded the egalitarian principles in the places his armies conquered.
+Even in the Netherlands, which had a well-established tradition of religious tolerance, when it came under French sway, Jewish religious leaders no longer could exercise authority in an autonomous community.
+The so-called Jewish question was active exploration of a potentially new vision of the Jews' place in European states.
+The Jewish Enlightentment produced an important body of knowledge and speculation on a range of questions regarding Jewish identity.
+A leading figure was German Jewish philosopher Moses Mendelssohn.